bevyengine/bevy/crates/bevy_ecs/README.md

     }
 }

-// Gets the i32 component of all Entities that had a f32 component added since the last run of the System fn system_added(query: Query<&Position, Added<Velocity>>) {
+// Gets the Position component of all Entities that had a Velocity component added since the last run of the System fn system_added(query: Query<&Position, Added<Velocity>>) {
     for position in query.iter() {
     }